 d.
 Research and write legal memoranda and briefs

 e.
 Analyze and evaluate a wide variety of concepts

 3. Show the ability to adapt to, communicate within, and excel in a diverse work environment.

 a.
 Develop strong verbal and written communication skills

 b.
 Utilize problem solving skills in a wide variety of applications

 c.
 Analyze the socio-economic impact of the legal system on society

 • LEX Chapter (Honor Society – certain criteria must be met for eligibility)

-• Legal Studies Library
+• Law and Justice Studies Library

 • Special Topic Courses